hs-duesseldorf/se2rest/README_vscode.md

 - click on "User accounts"
 - click on "Add user account"
 - insert a username and password
-- **IMPORTANT**: check "Create database with same name and grant all privileges." and "Grant all privileges on wildcard name (username\_%)." and "Check all"
+- **IMPORTANT**: check "Create database with same name and grant all privileges." and "Grant all privileges on wildcard name (username\_%)." and "Check all".
+The first option will generate a new database with the same name as your username.
 - don't change anything else
 - click "Go"